 When it’s time to find a roofing contractor, don’t stress.
-While it may seem like a daunting task, choosing the right company for the job is easier than you think.
-Just keep these six tips in mind during your search, and you’re sure to find a great one.
+At the same time, it may seem daunting, but choosing the right company for the job is easier than you think.
+Remember these six tips during your search, and you’ll find a great one.

 Ask about insurance.

 If a company doesn’t have the proper coverage, run away.
 Fast.
-They should have both worker’s compensation and liability insurance (with coverage maximums over $500,000), and they should also be able to produce the certificates for you on demand.
+They should have both worker’s compensation and liability insurance (with coverage maximums over $500,000) and be able to produce the certificates for you on demand.
 No insurance means you could be on the hook in the event of a mishap, so don’t risk it.

 Go local to find a roofing contractor.

 By selecting a local company, you’re working with someone who is a part of your community and has an established reputation.
-This means they’ll still be around in five or ten years, in the event you need a warranty repair.
+If you need a warranty repair, they’ll still be around in five or ten years.
 It’s disheartening to imagine how many people are holding worthless pieces of paper because the company providing their warranty coverage closed or moved.

 Don’t let their “deals” fool you.

-If you receive a bid that’s markedly lower than the others, chances are good you’re not dealing with a legitimate company.
+If you receive a bid markedly lower than the others, chances are good you’re not dealing with a legitimate company.
 Pricing reflects insurance and the overhead costs associated with running a proper business.
-Low-ball bids mean they’re cutting costs somewhere, and the workmanship is likely to suffer.
+Low-ball bids mean they’re cutting costs somewhere, and the quality will likely suffer.
 Sure, you’ll save money now, but you’re more likely to need additional repairs in the near future.

 Some companies will come knocking on your door, commenting on damage to your roof and offering to fix it.
-Sounds harmless enough, but they often engage in high-pressure selling techniques requiring you to sign an agreement saying you’ll hire them to repair the damage.
-You forgo the chance to research the company, understand their reputation in the community, and solicit other bids.
-Great companies seldom need to engage in these kinds of techniques, so be wary of those who use this approach.
+Sounds harmless enough, but they often use high-pressure selling techniques requiring you to sign an agreement saying you’ll hire them to repair the damage.
+You forgo the chance to research the company, understand its reputation in the community, and solicit other bids.
+Great companies seldom need to use these techniques, so be wary of those using this approach.

 Get everything in writing.

-This includes details regarding the full scope of work, the cost estimate and an established timeline for the job.
-All of these will go a long way toward setting clear expectations and ensuring your needs get met.
+This includes details regarding the full scope of work, the cost estimate, and an established timeline for the job.
+These will go a long way toward setting clear expectations and ensuring your needs are met.

 Make sure the lines of communication are open.

-You don’t want to be in the dark throughout your project, right?
-That’s why it’s important to work with someone who promptly responds to phone calls and emails, and thoroughly answers all your questions.
+You don’t want to be in the dark throughout your project.
+That’s why working with someone who promptly responds to phone calls and emails and thoroughly answers all your questions is essential.
 If they don’t follow through with communication, then should you trust them with the roof over your family’s head?

 Need to Know How to Find a Qualified Roofer?

 Look no further.
 The professionals at Hopewell Roofing are here for you.
-So the next time you need to find a roofing contractor, just pick up the phone and give us a call.
+So, the next time you need a roofing contractor, just pick up the phone and give us a call.